crazoter/My-Docs/docs/manga_reviews.md

 * **Read until**: 151
 * **Points**:
   * Some of the characters (and the story in general) is really quite well-written.
   * It's a pretty fresh story with a family-oriented MC.
-This is a MC who prefers to do guard work because he wants to spend more time with his kids.
+This is a MC who prefers to do guard duty because he wants to spend more time with his kids.
   * MC also has quite a few secrets to unveil about his past and his master.
   * I love the character interactions.
   * The story can get dark.
 Tragedy is a common theme.